Jetix Europe: Jetix Europe

-Introduction and Rebranding
+Introduction and rebranding

 In January 2004, Fox Kids Europe, Fox Kids Latin America and the ABC Cable Networks Group agreed to rename its then current operations under a single brand, called Jetix, which helped strengthen its then operations into a single force.
 The Jetix name was chosen after the company conducted international research specifically with a number of children's focus groups.
-Many of the children picked the name as it implied action and adventure, and the company was able to use the name internationally due to its ambiguity.
+Many of the children chose the name as it implied action and adventure, and the company was able to use the name internationally due to its ambiguity.
 Bruce Steinberg, chairman and chief executive officer of Fox Kids Europe, explained that Jetix would help strengthen Fox Kids Europe's partnership with Disney while building new alliances to continue to successfully leverage its programming library and distribution.

 The pre-launch period began with the launch of Jetix branded blocks on the Fox Kids networks which would transition to the rebrand once the name would become more familiar.
 The UK feed added the Jetix-branded block in April.
-The following month saw the subsidiaries begin to adopt the Jetix brand, with Active Licensing Europe becoming Jetix Consumer Products on 4 May 2004. following suit with Fox Kids Europe changing to Jetix Europe on 14 July 2004.
+The following month saw the subsidiaries begin to adopt the Jetix brand, with Active Licensing Europe becoming Jetix Consumer Products on 4 May 2004.
+Following suit with Fox Kids Europe changing to Jetix Europe on 14 July 2004.

-The rebranding of the Fox Kids channels to Jetix began with the Franch channel's rebranding on 28 August 2004 and ending with the German channel's rebranding on 10 June 2005.
+The rebranding of the Fox Kids channels to Jetix began with the France channel's rebranding on 28 August 2004, and ending with the German channel's rebranding on 10 June 2005.